 This page documents name resolution in CockroachDB.

-To reference an object (e.g., a table) in a query, you can specify a database, a schema, both, or neither.
-To resolve which object a query references, CockroachDB scans the appropriate namespaces, following a set of rules outlined below.
+To reference an object (e.g., a table) in a query, you can specify the identifier that refers to a database, a schema, both, or neither.
+To resolve which object a query references, CockroachDB scans the appropriate namespaces, following the rules in How name resolution works.

 For compatibility with PostgreSQL, CockroachDB supports a three-level structure for names.
 This is called the "naming hierarchy".

 In the naming hierarchy, the path to a stored object has three components:

 A CockroachDB cluster can store multiple databases.
 Each database can store multiple schemas, and each schema can store multiple tables, views, sequences, and user-defined types.

 When you first start a cluster, a number of preloaded databases and schemas are included, including the

 public schema.
 By default, objects (e.g., tables) are stored in the preloaded

 In addition to the

 public schema, CockroachDB supports a fixed set of system catalog schemas, available in every database, that provide ancillary, non-stored data to client applications.
 For example,